ibm-cloud-docs/assistant/skill-search-add.md

             No ongoing synchronization of uploaded documents is available.
 If you want to pick up changes that are made to a document, upload a later version of the document.

     Wait for the collection to be fully ingested before you return to {{site.data.keyword.conversationshort}}.

+1. From the {{site.data.keyword.discoveryshort}} instance, click **Finish setup in Watson Assistant**.

+    If you need to, select the service instance again.
+Select the data collection if it's not selected automatically.

 ### Data collection creation example
 {: #skill-search-add-json-collection-example}